 Not only this, several fake certificates are rolled out to get hold of data.
 According to a report by the Recorded Future, these certificates that impersonate the original ones are available for sale with a price range of $299 to $1799.

-The domain of IAM, although has extended its solutions to machines as well.
+The domain of identity and access management , although has extended its solutions to machines as well.
 It must be embraced by organizations to apply the solution beyond humans too.

 Enforcement of policies must be made stringent for machines as well.
 The machines in use, their authentication, and authorization must be carried out efficiently.